 Rich Dad Poor Dad is not a guide to managing your personal finances, but it will motivate and inspire you to take action.

-It also gives you a lot of insights on the key differences between having money work for you versus you working for your money.
-You need to know that the latter will NEVER make you rich even if you’re earning over $100 per hour.
+It also gives you a lot of insights into the key differences between having money work for you versus you working for your money.
+You need to know that the latter will NEVER make you rich, even if you’re earning over $100 per hour.

 Here’s a recap of some differences: